xuan-hiep/selection-based-cancer-detection/README.md

-# Selection-Based Cancer Detection from Histopathology Images
+# Selection-Based Histopathology Cancer Detection

 ## Introduction
 Breast cancer remains one of the most common and deadly cancers worldwide.
 Histopathology images are critical for early detection and diagnosis.
 However, manual inspection is subjective and time-consuming.